Megan Thee Stallion: 2022–23: Traumazine

 On March 11, 2022, Megan Thee Stallion released a collaboration with English singer Dua Lipa, named "Sweetest Pie".
 On March 27, Megan made a surprise appearance at the 94th Academy Awards performing "We Don't Talk About Bruno" alongside various artists from the film Encanto.
 Megan became the second woman rapper to perform at the Academy Awards, following Queen Latifah in the 81st Academy Awards ceremony.
 She received acclaim at the Oscars for the surprise performance, with Rolling Stone stating: "Megan Thee Stallion Makes 'Encanto' Track...All the More Magical at Oscars."

 In a Rolling Stone cover story, Megan revealed that she collaborated with Future for her upcoming second album on a song titled "Pressurelicious".
 On August 11, 2022, Megan took to Twitter to announce that her second studio album Traumazine would be released the next day.
 It became the rapper's fifth US top-10 album.
 After the low promotion of Traumazine by the label, Megan started a second lawsuit, accepting an agreement with the breaking off of the relationship between the two parties.
 On September 4, 2023, Cardi B and Megan announced their new single "Bongos".
-On October 27, she announced a new single titled "Cobra", that was released on November 2 from her third album.
-This was her first independent single since departing from her record label 1501 Certified Entertainment in October 2023.
+On November 2, a new single titled "Cobra" was released from her third album.
+It was her first independent single after departing from her record label 1501 Certified Entertainment in October 2023.